themesberg/flowbite-vue/docs/components/dropdown.md

 ## Dropdown - button colors

 ::: tip
-Use `triggerClass` prop if you need more controll over default trigger button.
+Use `triggerClass` prop if you need more control over default trigger button.
 :::

 <fwb-dropdown-example-button-colors />